provocon/coremedia-build-docker/README.md

 ## Goals

-This image is intended for use in container based CI system like the [GitLab][gitlabci] CI or [GitHub][actions] Actions.
-Example starting points are included with this repository.
+This image is intended for use in container based CI systems like the [GitLab CI][gitlabci] or [GitHub Actions][actions].
+Example starting points are included with this repository, which work within the bounds of the public shared runner limitations.

 Also, some common tools for additional preparation steps are included like